Musketeer-H2020/MMLL-demo/demos/demo_pycloudmessenger/POM1/NeuralNetworks/README.txt

     - id: Integer representing the partition of data to be used by the worker.
 Each worker should use a different partition, possible values are 0 to 4.
     - normalization: String indicating wether to apply normalization.
 Possible options are std, minmax or no. By default no normalization is used.
     - implementation: String indicating whether to use gradient_averaging or model_averaging implementation.
 By default the latter is used.
-    - optimizer: String indicating the type of optimizer to use (only valid when gradient implementation=gradient_descent).
+    - optimizer: String indicating the type of optimizer to use (only SGD available for implementation=gradient_descent and Adam, RMSprop or SGD valid when gradient implementation=model_averaging).
 By default Stochastic Gradient Descent is used.

 Important notes:
     - The task_name should be the same for all terminals.